Building A Budget With Allocations - All Flexibility Levels

 - Courses offered across two terms must align with the start and end of the semester.
 Courses cannot be scheduled across term 2 – term 3.

-- The teacher to student ratio should not exceed 1:30.
+- The teacher-to-student ratio should not exceed 1:30.

 - Twilight teachers are compensated $60/hour in administrative premium and should be provided 30 minutes of paid planning time for every three hours of teaching time to Twilight students that occurs outside of normal school hours.